 5. Create the cluster configuration data and a cluster.

-For details on how to create the cluster configuration data and a cluster, refer to Chapter 5, "Creating the cluster configuration data."
+For details on how to create the cluster configuration data and a cluster, refer to Chapter 5, "Creating the cluster configuration data" in this guide.

 To reinstall ExpressCluster Server on some servers in the cluster